 STATES THAT DISCRIMINATE

 There are a number of states that interfere with interstate commerce by discriminating against out-of-state retailers.
 These states allow their in-state retailers to ship wine directly to consumers in that state while prohibiting out-of-state retailers from doing the same.
 These are the legal conditions that were ruled unconstitutional in the 2005 Granholm v Heald Supreme Court ruling.
-Subsequently, some courts have ruled that the non-discrimination principles in the Granholm decision only apply to wineries and not retailers.
-However, two courts have ruled that based on the Granholm decision, Michigan and Illinois’s discrimination against out-of-state wineries is unconstitutional.
+Subsequently, in 2019, the Supreme Court’s Tennessee Wine v Thomas ruling reiterated that the non-discrimination principles outlined in the Granholm decision apply equally to retailers as well as wineries.